lannonbr/Portfolio/content/blog/2020-02-17-wasm-pack-webpack-plugin/index.md

 </html>
 ```

-Now if you serve this `dist` folder on a web server that properly serves WASM, you will be able to see the wasm working.
-A note with that previous statement is the `WebAssembly` web API which will run WASM needs the WASM to be loaded with the MIME type of `application/wasm` or it won't run.
+Now if you serve this `dist` folder on a web server that properly serves WASM, you will be able to see it functioning.
+A notice about that previous statement is the `WebAssembly` web API which will run WASM needs the `.wasm` file to be loaded with the MIME type of `application/wasm` or it won't run.
 At the moment, there are some hiccups with Firefox loading this, but other browsers that support WASM will work, like Chrome, Edge, Safari, and others.
 These issues with browsers not being able to load WASM or HTTP Servers not being able to serve it properly will likely be resolved over time.

 A http server that serves `.wasm` files as `application/wasm` is the node package `http-server`.
 You can run it with npx like so: